 Personal Social Health & Economic Education (PSHEE)

-Personal Social Health & Economic Education (PSHEE) is taught, not only in PDM sessions but is embedded into our curriculum; it helps produce confident individuals who are able to live safe, healthy and fulfilling lives.
+Personal Social Health & Economic Education (PSHE) is taught not only in PDM sessions but is embedded into our curriculum; it helps produce confident individuals who are able to live safe, healthy and fulfilling lives.

 Our aims through PSHE are that students: